COVID-19 Remote Learning

-On a Tuesday and Thursday, each year group has the opportunity to join a teacher from their team who will teach live using Google Meets should your child prefer to do their lesson this way.
-The live lesson will be the same work as what is provided for Distance Learning for that day.
+These may take place if several children are absent from school at the same time due to self-isolation (ie: during an 'outbreak').
+During the week, children would have the opportunity to join a teacher from their team who will teach live using Google Meets should your child prefer to do their lesson this way.
+The live lesson will be the same work as what is provided for Remote Learning for that day.
 This is an optional meeting as your child may prefer to do the learning themselves and in their own time.
 However, some children may want to have this live interaction with a teacher whom they know.
 Live lessons for Early Years and Key Stage 1 are likely to be phonics.
 Live lessons for Key Stage 2 are likely to be maths.
 However, the lesson choice may change based on feedback from the children and their need.

-Each class will have three 'Class Catch Up' meets each week with their class teacher on Google Meets.
-This is an opportunity to ensure social interaction for the children and for them to remain healthy mentally but is also a chance for teachers to talk through Distance learning with their class and to help children with any issues.
-The 'Class Catch Ups' are optional for your child but are highly recommended to ensure that the class remain connected ready for their return when the bubble is able to.
-Class catch-ups happen every Monday, Wednesday and Friday.
+These may take place if several children are absent from school at the same time due to self-isolation (ie: during an 'outbreak').
+During the week, each class will have 'Class Catch Up' meets with their class teacher on Google Meets.
+This is an opportunity to ensure social interaction for the children and for them to remain healthy mentally but is also a chance for teachers to talk through Remote learning with their class and to help children with any issues.
+The 'Class Catch Ups' are optional for your child but are highly recommended in order to ensure that the children remain connected ready for when they return to school normally.